Tornado outbreak of March 2–3, 2012: March 3

-As isolated activity developed farther south, intense supercells also formed in central Kentucky in the late afternoon hours and tracked east into the Eastern Mountain Coal Fields region before weakening as they reached West Virginia later that evening.
-That area had the highest wind shear – with helicity values as high as 800 m^{2}/s^{2} (despite lower instability) and that allowed the storms to spin violently, resulting in severe damage in several communities.
-The town of West Liberty, Kentucky was devastated by a mile-wide EF3 tornado that killed 10 people.

 The next day, on March 3, the cold front continued to push eastwards toward the United States East Coast, although the most severe activity took place near the Georgia-Florida state border.
 A slight risk of severe weather was issued for a small area extending from Cape Hatteras to the Mississippi Delta.
 A mesoscale convective system in South Carolina was responsible for hail reports in the area, although the threat for tornadoes was reduced with lower instability levels.
 Most tornado activity for the day was associated with an upper-level system in Florida, and mainly consisted of isolated, weak tornadoes touching down across the Southeastern United States.
 However, an EF3 wedge tornado caused significant damage near Moody Air Force Base in Georgia.
 On March 4, most of the cold front responsible for the outbreak had already moved into the Atlantic Ocean with only a small portion of thunderstorms extending into Florida.
 A slight risk was issued for a section of Florida.
 Some scattered activity lingered around the East Coast for the duration of the day, but no additional tornadoes were reported.